Using Shampoos and Conditioners Effectively for the Best Results

 How to Choose Conditioners

 There are many different types of conditioners to choose from.
 Paying more for one won’t guarantee that you’ll get better results however.
 You’ll need to decide on the brands and types of conditioners that benefit your hair the most.
-There are so many other different types!
-If you have problem hair, select conditioners that address your hair needs.
+If you have problem hair, select conditioners that address your hair's needs.

 Just like shampoos, some conditioners may contain questionable ingredients that may not do your hair any favors.
-If you don’t like the idea of putting chemicals on your hair, or if you’re having the same problems and issues with regular products, try the brands that don't contain potentially damaging ingredients.
+If you don’t like the idea of putting chemicals on your hair, or if you’re having the same problems and issues with a particular product, try the brands that don't contain potentially damaging ingredients.
 Find out more about them here

 How to Condition Hair

 - After shampooing your hair, step out of the shower and gently squeeze/wring the excess moisture out of your hair, then apply a good amount of conditioner into the palm of your hand.
 The amount you use depends on the volume and length.
 The longer and thicker your hair, the more product you’ll probably need.